 If your claim is denied, you have only 60 days (180 days if you can show good cause for delay) to request a hearing.
 Finally, if your injury is aggravated, you have up to 5 years from the date of the initial injury to file a claim for aggravation.
 You will likely want to work with an attorney when appealing a claim denial.

 If you have been denied benefits or believe you have been misdiagnosed as having less of an impairment than you believe you do, an Oregon attorney can help.
-Get started today with a free legal review of your claim.
+Don't delay, speak with an experienced personal injury attorney today to find out how Oregon workers' compensation laws apply to your unique situation and get help filing a claim for benefits.

 Contact a qualified attorney.